Jacqueline Meirelles

-Jacqueline Meirelles (Cuiabá, MT, 15 April 1963) is a Brazilian model, former television host and Miss Universo Brasil 1987.
+Jacqueline Ribeiro Meirelles (Cuiabá, MT, 15 April 1963) is a Brazilian model, former tv host and beauty pageanttitleholder who won Miss Universo Brasil 1987 and represented her country at Miss Universe 1987 where she won Best National Costume Awards.
 She was the first delegate from the Distrito Federal, to win an edition of this pageant since the inauguration of the city, on 21 April 1960.
 Currently, she works as jewel designer, manager and philanthropist.

 Childhood

 First daughter of an attorney born in Ceará state and a manager from Minas Gerais, Jacqueline moved to Distrito Federal seven months old.
 Before her election at Miss Distrito Federal pageant, in March 1987, she worked in a local bank as a receptionist and conciliated that work with her modelling career.

 Miss Brazil win

 In March 1987, Jacqueline defeated other 15 contestants in a district pageant for the telecast of Miss Brazil pageant, held on 4 April on Anhembi Convention Pallace and broadcast nationally on SBT.

 Television career

 After her coronation, Jacqueline was invited to take a role in the permanent cast of popular comedy show A Praça é Nossa, hosted and created by Carlos Alberto de Nóbrega, after his dismissal from Rede Bandeirantes, where he hosted a show called Praça Brasil.
 At same time, the new Miss Brazil got ready for the Miss Universe 1987, held in Singapore on 26 May and also broadcast by SBT and, worldwide, by American-based network CBS.

 Meirelles won the pageant's National Costume Award.
 It was the last great beauty contest win for the country until SBT's cancellation of Miss Brazil 1990.
 After that, the beauty pageant faced a lack of interest by the audience for the next decade.

 After her reigning ended in 1988, Jacqueline hosted a SBT Wednesday movie session top-watched called Cinema em Casa.
 In 1989, she moved to Rede Manchete, where acted as co-host of daytime women show Mulher 90 with a future MTV Brasil VJ, Astrid Fontenelle.

 She has also acted as a merchandising girl for the shows hosted by Gugu Liberato and invited by the weekly regular program Hebe Camargo, both aired on SBT.
 On TV Gazeta, appeared regularly on the daytime show Mulheres.

 In 1995, Meirelles was a host of a syndicated show called Vivendo com Classe (Living with Class), where she showcased sophisticate automobiles and their modern features.